 Some teenagers are born with defects such as cleft lips and palates and ear deformities; traumatic cases such as accidents and diseases may also affect a teenager’s appearance.

-These cases often affect a teenager’s self-esteem and dignity.
-At this age, teenagers are affected easily by judgment from themselves and others; their feelings are also volatile which leads to stress and depression.
+These cases often affect a teenager’s dignity.
+At this age, teenagers are affected easily by judgment from themselves and others; their feelings are also volatile which leads to stress.